 - Build on their academic preparation through lifelong learning, graduate study, engagement in professional societies, and/or professional licensure; and

-- Act as stewards of the profession who contribute to the advancement of society and the profession.
+- Act as stewards of the profession who protect and advance the health, safety, and welfare of the public.

-- an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics;
+- An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics;

-- an ability to apply engineering design to produce solutions that meet the specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors;
+- An ability to apply engineering design to produce solutions that meet the specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors;

-- an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgements, which must consider the impact of engineering solutions in global, economic, environmental, and social contexts;
+- An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgements, which must consider the impact of engineering solutions in global, economic, environmental, and social contexts;

-- an ability to function collaboratively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives;
+- An ability to function collaboratively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives;

-- an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgement to draw conclusions; and
+- An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgement to draw conclusions; and

-- an ability to acquire and apply new knowledge as needed, using appropriate learning strategies.
+- An ability to acquire and apply new knowledge as needed, using appropriate learning strategies.